IBM/openshift-workshop-was/labs/Openshift/RuntimeModernization/README.md

    - Close the browser.

-### Review the application workload flow without operator (Hands-on)
+### Review the application workload flow with Open Liberty Operator (Hands-on)

 1. Below is an overview diagram on the deployment you've completed from the above steps:
-   - Note: DB2 in the middle of the diagram is pre-installed through a different project `db` and has been up and running before your hands-on.
-Also it will not be impacted when you're removing the deployment in next step.
+   - Note: DB2 and Keycloak in the middle of the diagram are pre-installed through different respective projects `db` and `keycloak`, and have been up and running before your hands-on.

    ![applicaiton flow with open liberty operator](extras/images/app-flowchart_openlibertyoperator.jpg)